sergeinack3/PowerEduc/local/readme.txt

-// This file is part of Moodle - http://powereduc.org/
+// This file is part of PowerEduc - http://powereduc.org/
 //
-// Moodle is free software: you can redistribute it and/or modify
+// PowerEduc is free software: you can redistribute it and/or modify
 // it under the terms of the GNU General Public License as published by
 // the Free Software Foundation, either version 3 of the License, or
 // (at your option) any later version.
 //
-// Moodle is distributed in the hope that it will be useful,
+// PowerEduc is distributed in the hope that it will be useful,
 // but WITHOUT ANY WARRANTY; without even the implied warranty of
 // MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 // GNU General Public License for more details.
 //
 // You should have received a copy of the GNU General Public License
-// along with Moodle.
+// along with PowerEduc.
 If not, see <http://www.gnu.org/licenses/>.

 /**
  * Readme file for local customisations